Ralph Morse: Eighth astronaut

 A decade after photographing the post-war reconstruction of Europe, Morse received his next singular assignment: documenting American preparations to explore outer space.
 He spoke to the science and managing editors of Life, recommending that one reporter and one photographer go everywhere and do everything in which the astronauts were engaged.
 The editors chose Morse for the job, launching a thirty-year assignment and lifelong friendships between Morse and the astronauts and their families.
-After years of joining the astronauts as they trained—flying weightless, diving undersea, studying rocks, surviving deserts and jungles—Morse was dubbed by Mercury astronaut John Glenn as the eighth astronaut.
+After years of joining the astronauts as they trained—flying weightless, diving undersea, studying rocks, surviving deserts and jungles—Morse was dubbed by them as the eighth astronaut.

 Conventional photography was sufficient at the onset of Morse's coverage of the space program which began as an introduction to Life readers of the astronauts themselves and their families; however, as the program grew in complexity from Project Mercury to Gemini to Apollo, Morse needed to devise new ways to capture subject matter never before photographed.
 He illustrated subjects that no-one had ever seen.
 He did his homework, gathering the necessary knowledge to make the desired photograph.
 He invented his own techniques for images such as a rocket launch.
 He photographed double exposures, he shot with infrared cameras, he relied on motion detectors.
 Because he photographed with remote camera, the results were dramatic as the cameras were so close to the rockets.
 He positioned a six-foot man next to a thirty-seven-story missile to show its scale.